 The Company assessed the above promises and determined that the co-exclusive licenses for SAGE-217 products and SAGE-324 products in the U.S. are reflective of a vendor-customer relationship and therefore represent performance obligations within the scope of Topic 606.
 The co-exclusive license for SAGE-217 products and SAGE-324 products in the U.S. are considered functional intellectual property and distinct from other promises under the contract.
 The exclusive licenses for SAGE-217 products and SAGE-324 products in the Biogen Territory are considered functional licenses that are distinct in the context of the Biogen Collaboration Agreement as Biogen can benefit from the licenses on its own or together with other readily available resources.
 As the co-exclusive licenses in the U.S. and the exclusive licenses in the Biogen Territory are delivered at the same time, they are considered one performance obligation at contract inception.
-The clinical manufacturing supply of API and bulk drug product for SAGE-217 products and SAGE-324 products for the Biogen Territory are considered distinct in the context of the Biogen Collaboration Agreement as Biogen can benefit from the licenses transferred by the Company at the inception of the agreement.
+The clinical manufacturing supply of API and bulk drug product for SAGE-217 products and SAGE-324 products for the Biogen Territory are considered distinct in the context of the Biogen Collaboration Agreement as Biogen can benefit from the manufacturing services together with the licenses transferred by the Company at the inception of the agreement.
 Therefore, each represents a separate performance obligation within a contract with a customer under the scope of Topic 606 at contract inception.

 The Company considers the collaborative activities associated with the co-development, co-commercialization, and co-manufacturing of SAGE-217 products and SAGE-324 products in the U.S. to be separate units of account within the scope of Topic 808 as the Company and Biogen are both active participants in the development and commercialization activities and are exposed to significant risks and rewards that are dependent on the development and commercial success of the activities in the arrangement.
-The Company has determined that the supply of API and bulk drug product for the Biogen Territory and API and final drug product for the U.S. to Biogen will be classified as collaboration revenue in the condensed consolidated statements of operations and comprehensive loss.
-During the six months ended June 30, 2021, there were no collaboration revenues recognized related to the Biogen Collaboration Agreement.
+The Company has determined that the supply of API and bulk drug product for the Biogen Territory and API and final drug product for the U.S. to Biogen will be classified as collaboration revenue - related party in the condensed consolidated statements of operations and comprehensive loss.
+During the three months ended March 31, 2022 and 2021, no collaboration revenue - related party was recognized related to the Biogen Collaboration Agreement.